Undercook1799/layer7-dns-profiles/README.md

 - DoH ("DNS over HTTPS) will run your queries over port 443; DoT ("DNS over TLS") will run your queries over port 853.
 Note that DNS runs over port 53 by default.
 - None of these profiles are signed xoxo
 - Not going to lie, but I have minimal idea of how to operate Github
-- Profiles with a strikethrough in the name are not working properly

 #### Disclaimer: